LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-10-UserAssigningInASP.NETCore.md

 <p><img src="../images/UserAssigningInASP.NETCore/ERD.png" class="image fit" alt="Entity relationship diagram png file"/></p>

 In most of my tutorials we have used Visual Studio.
-With the upgrades in Visual Studio.
-This time I will demo this in VS Code.
+This time I will demo this in VS Code simply because we don't have to leave the command line nearly as much to get stuff done and the interface more scalable.

 ## Perquisites ##